Google Meet makes it easy to start a secure video meeting. Join from any modern web browser or download the app, and

 What is Google Meet

 Google is making enterprise-grade video conferencing available to everyone.
-Now, anyone with a Google Account can create an online meeting with up to 100 participants and meet for up to 60 minutes per meeting (up to 24 hours per meeting through Sept.
-30, 2020).
+Now, anyone with a Google Account can create an online meeting with up to 100 participants and meet for up to 60 minutes per meeting.

 Businesses, schools, and other organizations can take advantage of advanced features, including meetings with up to 250 internal or external participants and live streaming to up to 100,000 viewers within a domain.

 How to sign up for Google Meet